Dholydai/writerz-with-an-attitude/README.md

 Why are writers born in the third decade of the 21st century still being shackled to a 19th-Century mechanical typewriter interface?

 Fifty-five years ago, I rejected the Qwerty typewriter, the letter arrangement is stupid.
-I began using a Dvorak keyboard with my first PC 35 years ago.
+I began using a Dvorak keyboard thirty-five years ago.

 I built a Qwerty for my sister, her feedback helped me refine my keyboard and case designs.
 I asked for it back after realizing the she was happier using her old keyboard.
 Inhabitants of the Qwertyverse are a blissful lot.
 In good conscience, I will never build another Qwerty.